AigarsPeda/janoga_2/README.md

 Before navigating to our frontend, you will be prompted to create your first **Strapi Admin** user.

 You can check out the `package.json` file for more details on what the script will do.

-If you have any questions about the project, please leave a comment or stop by Strapi's "open office" hours Monday through Friday at 12:30 PM CST.